EricWay1024/Homological-Algebra-Notes/main.typ

 #outline(indent: true)

+#heading(numbering: none)[License]

+#align(center)[#image("imgs/by-nc.svg", width: 60pt)]
+This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+You are free to share, remix, and adapt this content, as long as it is not for commercial purposes.
+For more details, visit: https://creativecommons.org/licenses/by-nc/4.0/.

 #pagebreak()
 #heading(numbering: none)[Preface]
 These notes are mostly based on the University of Oxford course 'C2.2 Homological Algebra' lectured by Prof Kobi Kremnitzer during the 2023-24 Michaelmas term.
 Portions of the previous notes @notes are reused, along with relevant parts of @weibel, upon which the course is largely based.
 Another important reference is @rotman, which provides detailed and, at times, meticulous proofs.
 I have labelled the source of many proofs (whether they are similar or different to the ones presented) for the reader's reference.